-Compare female deodorants from Mum, Mitchum, Norsca, Dove, Rexona and Nivea on their effectiveness, smell, value for money, packaging and overall customer satisfaction.
+Compare female deodorants from Mitchum, Mum, Lynx, Dove, Rexona, Nivea and Norsca on their effectiveness, smell, packaging, value for money and overall customer satisfaction.

 Deodorant probably isn’t the most glamourous item in your bathroom or handbag, but we all know it’s a necessity to help you stay fresh throughout the day.
 No one enjoys bad BO, especially after a workout or a stressful day at work.
 But what’s even worse is getting that little black dress stained by deodorant – it’s a lose-lose situation sometimes.
 With this in mind, there’s certainly a wide range of brands available, so if your current deodorant is letting you down at the most crucial times, we’re here to help!

-Canstar Blue has surveyed over 1,000 women to find out which brands keep us gals happy and provide long lasting effectiveness – from the office, to the date night.
-Brands were put to the test on a range of critical factors, including effectiveness, smell, value for money and packaging as well as overall customer satisfaction.
-Six brands received the minimum sample size to be included in our ratings, but only one achieved five stars overall – Mum.
+Canstar Blue has surveyed more than 1,000 women to find out which brands keep us gals happy and provide long lasting effectiveness – from the office, to date night.
+Brands were put to the test on a range of critical factors, including effectiveness, smell, value for money, packaging and overall customer satisfaction.

-The six brands in our 2018 women’s deodorant review have been rated in the following order for overall customer satisfaction:
+The seven brands in our women’s deodorant review have been rated in the following order for overall customer satisfaction:

-Aside from revealing the best-rated deodorant brands for women, our research identified the following drivers of customer satisfaction, rated in the following order:
+Aside from revealing the best-rated deodorant brands for women, our research identified the following drivers of customer satisfaction:

-Effectiveness is evidently the biggest factor when buying deodorant and it makes sense – why bother with deodorant if it doesn’t do the job.
-Smell was the second most important factor, and it’s evident from our ratings that some brands are better than others in this department.
+Effectiveness is evidently the biggest factor when buying deodorant, and it makes sense – why bother with deodorant if it doesn’t do the job?
+Value for money was the second most important factor and as deodorant is typically a product that’s used daily, you wouldn’t want to be paying too much.

 Deodorants come in all shapes and sizes.
 The main types you’ll find on supermarket and pharmacy shelves include:

-According to our research, almost half of women (48%) purchase roll-on deodorant, while spray came in second with 44%, followed by stick deodorant on 6%.
+According to our survey, 49% of respondents purchase spray deodorant, while roll-on came in second with 41%, followed by stick deodorant on 7%.
 It typically comes down to preference as to which type you buy.
 It’s important to note that our ratings include feedback on all of these deodorant types.

-A third of respondents to our survey (32%) indicated they didn’t know there was a difference between deodorants and antiperspirants, which means some people might be buying the wrong product.
+A handful of respondents to our survey (12%) indicated they didn’t know there was a difference between deodorants and antiperspirants, which means some people might be buying the wrong product for their needs.
 While many brands boast 2-in-1 combinations, deodorants and antiperspirants target two separate problems.

-customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used women’s deodorant from a supermarket or pharmacy (excluding body spray and perfumes) in the last 3 months – in this case, 1,232 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from female customers within the survey group who have purchased and used deodorant from a supermarket or pharmacy (excluding body spray and perfumes) in the last three months – in this case, 1,198 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.